FreezeWarp/freeze-messenger/README.md

 ### Sending and retrieving messages suddenly became quite slow.

-Like with the ping table above, the roomPermissionsCache table on MySQL installations is stored in memory.
+Like with the ping table above, the [`roomPermissionsCache`](http://josephtparsons.com/messenger/docs/database.htm#roomPermissionsCache) table on MySQL installations is stored in memory.

 While unlikely, the first issue that may happen is that too many rows are in this table for new entries to be added; this will happen after around 1,000,000 rows.
 Permission calls will instead perform a much slower full-lookup, which can adversely affect the performance of almost all actions.
-To address this situation, increase the MySQL max_heap_table_size system variable.
+To address this situation, increase the MySQL [max_heap_table_size](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_heap_table_size) system variable.

 More common is that too many queries are being made to this table at once; due to MySQL limitations, memory tables are not performant on very large installations.
-In this situation, you can install any supported non-disk cache (APC, Memcached, or Redis) to alleviate this issue, or change the roomPermissionsCache table to a non-memory table.
+In this situation, you can install any supported non-disk cache (APC, Memcached, or Redis) to alleviate this issue, or change the [`roomPermissionsCache`](http://josephtparsons.com/messenger/docs/database.htm#roomPermissionsCache) table to a non-memory table.

 ### I am unable to login when a lot of other users are logged in.

-Like with the ping and roomPermissionsCache tables, the oauth_access_tokens table is stored in memory on MySQL installations.
-When a user tries to log in, the oauth_access_tokens table will first be pruned of expired sessions, but in theory so many users may be active at once that no new rows can be added to the table.
+Like with the ping and roomPermissionsCache tables, the [`oauth_access_tokens`](http://josephtparsons.com/messenger/docs/database.htm#oauth_access_tokens) table is stored in memory on MySQL installations.
+When a user tries to log in, the table will first be pruned of expired sessions, but in theory so many users may be active at once that no new rows can be added to the table.

-Around 18,000 rows can be stored in this table on a default MySQL installation; this can be increased by changing the oauth_access_tokens table to a non-memory table, or by increasing the MySQL max_heap_table_size system variable.
+Around 18,000 rows can be stored in this table on a default MySQL installation; this can be increased by changing the [`oauth_access_tokens`](http://josephtparsons.com/messenger/docs/database.htm#oauth_access_tokens) table to a non-memory table, or by increasing the MySQL [max_heap_table_size](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_max_heap_table_size) system variable.

--   Additionally, the list of users who watch any given room is cached.
-If this cache becomes too large and unwritable, then new messages will trigger large queries on the watch rooms table.
-Alleviating this can be more difficult than the above problem, as placing a cap on the number of users who can follow any given room is impractical.
-Increasing the size of the database cache, or installing a supplementary APC/Redis cache, is recommend.

 The Validation Bottleneck
 -------------------------